Guyana’s Remarkable Rums!

 The spirits produced by the stills range from neutral alcohols to heavy spirits before being aged in Bourbon oak casks for anywhere between 3 years to 21 years.
 There are also specially aged rums for occasions such as Guyana’s 50th Independence Anniversary which retailed for a whopping US$5,000 per bottle!
 Some of this 50 year old rum was returned to the vaults to continue aging for Guyana’s 75th Independence Anniversary in 2041.

-The three top rums are the 12 year old, 15 year old and 21 year old.
+The three top rums from Guyana are the 12 year old, 15 year old and 21 year old.
 No other rum has ever won the prestigious gold medal at the International Wines and Spirits competition in London more than once.
 But, the 15 year old has won it seven times, with four in a row and the 12 year old has now won it 5 times.

 We have a tradition in Guyana of sprinkling a few drops for the ‘spirits’ whenever you open a new bottle.
 But when a barrel is filled some rum naturally evaporates through the barrel and this is called the “Angel’s share”.
 And when you discard a barrel after 15 years, some rum is left in the charred inside of the barrel and that is called the “Devil’s share”.
 Once I learned that everyone has had their share, I realized that there’s no need to sprinkle a few drops any more.